-The Federal Work-Study program (FWS) is subsidized by federal funds and provides employment for U.S. citizens and Permanent Residents to aid in furthering their education.
-The student must demonstrate financial need, as indicated by FAFSA/SAR analysis, to be eligible to work in the FWS program.
+The Federal Work-Study program (FWS) is subsidized by federal funds and provides employment for US citizens and permanent residents to aid in furthering their education.
+The student must demonstrate financial need, as indicated by FAFSA/SAR findings, to be eligible for FWS.
 The amount awarded depends on financial need calculated and availability of federal funds granted to PTS.
 The participant works an average of 10 hours per week at the current established rate.
 (The PTS Business Office maintains the current rate.)
 Students receiving FWS funds are assigned jobs on the basis of the needs of the Seminary and the abilities and skills of the student applicant.